Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 # Creating and managing Providers and Offers

 ## **About**

-This guide will take you step by step through the process of creating your Data / Solution provider and deploying your own Data / Solution offer to Super Protocol.
+This guide will take you step by step through the process of creating a provider and a Solution or Data offer in Super Protocol.
+As a provider you will be able to monetize your offers by earning TEE tokens from leasing your products to clients.

-monetization / making money with offers

-<Highlight color="red">short synopsys how it works</Highlight>

-<Highlight color="red">может быть сделать табличку с используемыми файлами</Highlight>
+Confidentiality and decentralization ensure that your Solution and Data offers may be securely used in orders, on the terms that you specify, but cannot be downloaded, modified or otherwise used without your permission.
+Confidentiality protects both providers and customers.

 :::info Testnet limitations

 As of Testnet 5, you can only create Solution and Data offers.
 Ability to create Storage and TEE Compute offers will be available in future releases.
+Monetization currently is only possible with test TEE tokens until project goes to Mainnet.

 :::